Podiatrist Gold Coast

 Podiatrists are university educated health professionals who must undertake degrees including clinical training over 4 years.

 Podiatry services may be covered by valid medicare card, Health Care rebates, GP care plans and DVA, depending on patient circumstances.
-Our podiatrists are also registered to provide services under the NDIS scheme.

 Conditions treated by Podiatrists